p11abhijeetc/policybot/data/nlu.md

 - Will i be charged for this?
 - Will my salary be deducted for having lunch in the [cafeteria](policy_type:cafeteria_policy)?
 - Will there be any salary deduction for using [cafeteria](policy_type:cafeteria_policy)?
+- Will i salary be deducted if i apply for leave?
+- Will the company deduct my salary for
+- Is [maternity] leave a paid benefit?
+- Will there be salary deduction if i

 ## intent: about_visitors
 - Are [visitors](guest) allowed in [cafeteria](policy_type:cafeteria_policy)?